-The vinyl liner on an above-ground swimming pool will last much longer — and will be more comfortable for swimmers — if there is some kind of padding layer between the bottom of the pool liner and the ground or slab on which the pool rests.
-While it is possible to install the pool directly on a lawn surface (most pools are designed to do exactly this) installing a perfectly smooth, flat and slightly soft or resilient padding layer below the pool will prevent abrasion and reduce the likelihood of punctures to the pool liner.
+The vinyl liner on an above-ground swimming pool will last much longer — and will be more comfortable for swimmers — if there is some kind of padding layer between the bottom of the pool liner and the ground on which the pool rests.
+While it is possible to install the pool directly on a lawn surface (most pools are designed for exactly this) installing a perfectly smooth, flat, and slightly soft or resilient padding layer below the pool will prevent abrasion and reduce the likelihood of punctures to the pool liner.

 Pools Installed on Concrete Pads

-A concrete pad is actually a very good base for a swimming pool, since it will normally be perfectly flat and level, which means the pool is unlikely to shift.
+A concrete pad is actually a very good base for a swimming pool, according to pool supply company Inyo Pools, since it will be perfectly flat and level, which means the pool is unlikely to shift.
 But concrete is a rough surface, and it will abrade the pool liner over time.
-A padding layer is crucial when installing a pool on a concrete pad, but the most common form of padding — a layer of sand — is not suitable as a base layer in this situation.
-Over time, sand will shift and leak out from under a pool installed on concrete, ruining its ability to offer any kind of cushion.
+A padding layer is crucial when installing a pool on concrete, but the most common form of padding — a layer of sand — is not suitable as a base layer in this situation.
+Over time, the blog Above Ground Pool reveals, sand will shift and leak out from under a pool installed on concrete, ruining its ability to offer any kind of cushion.
 For pools installed on concrete, use other options for padding.

 General Padding Installation Tips

-- Smooth out the pool bottom area as best as you can to remove all debris, then use small amounts of clean fill to to make the area smooth.
+- Smooth out the pool bottom area as best as you can to remove all debris, then use small amounts of clean fill (construction waste materials that can be reused) to make the area smooth.

 - Apply a weed killer to the area designed to kill nut sedge (nut grass).
 This is one of the few weeds that may grow up through the bottom of a vinyl pool liner.